SIDDHI-1105/cararth_uiux/replit.md

 ## Overview

-Cararth is India's very own comprehensive used car search engine that revolutionizes how Indians discover, compare, and buy cars online.
-The platform aggregates listings from multiple car portals (CarDekho, OLX, Cars24, CarWale, AutoTrader) to provide intelligent pricing insights, authentic verification, and AI-powered market analytics.
+Cararth is India's comprehensive used car search engine, aggregating listings from multiple portals (CarDekho, OLX, Cars24, CarWale, AutoTrader) to provide intelligent pricing, authentic verification, and AI-powered market analytics.
+Its mission is to empower users to discover, compare, and buy/sell cars with confidence, acting as a guide to true car value.

-**Brand Mission:** "Discover cars from across platforms, compare smarter, and buy or sell with confidence.
-More than a marketplace — your guide, your community, your car's true value (arth)."

-**Contact:** connect@cararth.com
-**Domain:** cararth.com

-Cararth follows a monorepo structure with shared TypeScript schemas, uses Drizzle ORM with PostgreSQL for database management, and implements a clean REST API architecture.
-It's designed as a production-ready cross-platform search engine with features like:
+Key capabilities include:

-- **Multi-LLM AI Intelligence:** GPT-4o, Gemini, and Perplexity for market analysis
+- Multi-LLM AI Intelligence for market analysis and compliance checks.
-- **Advanced Caching System:** Multi-tier caching with performance optimization
+- Advanced Caching System for performance optimization.
-- **Smart Timeout Management:** Circuit breakers and retry logic for all external services
+- Smart Timeout Management for external services.
-- **Hyderabad Market Intelligence:** Local market data and area-specific pricing
+- Localized market intelligence (e.g., Hyderabad).
-- **Real-time Aggregation:** Live data from 10+ automotive platforms
+- Real-time aggregation from 10+ automotive platforms.
-- **Authentic Verification:** AI-powered listing validation and quality scoring
+- AI-powered listing validation and quality scoring.
+- Enterprise Partner Syndication for sellers to distribute listings across platforms with multi-LLM compliance.

 ## User Preferences